 - 1 tbsp. unsalted butter, melted

-2. Pat the chicken dry and season with salt and pepper.
-Place into a baking dish large enough to fit both pieces of chicken, drizzle chicken with olive oil and season to taste with salt and pepper.
-Roast in preheated oven until chicken is cooked through, about 30 minutes depending on size of chicken pieces.
-Let cool and then chop into bite size pieces.
+- Pat the chicken dry and season with salt and pepper.
+Place into a baking dish large enough to fit both pieces of chicken, drizzle chicken with olive oil, and season to taste with salt and pepper.
+Roast in preheated oven until chicken is cooked through, about 30 minutes depending on the size of chicken pieces.
+Let cool and then chop into bite-size pieces.

-5. Using a potato masher, gently mash about half of the potatoes.
+- Using a potato masher, gently mash about half of the potatoes.
 Stir in the peas and parsley.
 Season with salt and pepper to taste.
-Pour the mixture into prepared baking dish and set aside.
+Pour the mixture into the prepared baking dish and set it aside.

-7. Place the baking dish the prepared baking sheet and bake until the filling is bubbling and dumplings are golden brown, 20 to 30 minutes.
-Allow to cool for 10 minutes before serving.
+- Place the baking dish on the prepared baking sheet and bake until the filling is bubbling and dumplings are golden brown, 20 to 30 minutes.
+Allow cooling for 10 minutes before serving.